-- The Java level data includes an untextured model and data for a WWII-esque landing craft, also there is a variation of the Japanese Zero fighter plane which is incomplete and crashes the game.
+- The Java level data includes data and an untextured model for a WWII-esque landing craft, as well as a variation of the Japanese Zero fighter plane which is incomplete and crashes the game.

 - The Siberia level has an incomplete variation of the APC vehicle in its data.

 The game had a debug menu during development, but the main function, which is still called from the gameplay loop, has been nulled in the release builds (800959dc (US)).
 These are the major menu headings: